Hikers want a light, reliable, and versatile pocket knife for use on the trail. Below, we’ve rounded up the best knives for backpacking and hiking.

 Benchmade also makes a slightly upgraded version of the Bugout that launched in 2020.
 It has a stiffer and lighter graphite black molded CF-Elite carbon fiber–reinforced nylon handle scales.
-In testing, they proved to be stiffer than the original Bugout and for some may be worth the $16 upcharge.
-Check out the Bugout CF-Elite here.
+In testing, they proved to be stiffer than the original Bugout and for some may be worth the small upcharge.
+Check out the Bugout CF-Elite.

 The field of full-size, weight-conscious knives is pretty crowded right now.
 Benchmade’s Bugout has been quite popular, and Spyderco just released a lightweight version of its smash hit, the Para3.
 Both come in under 2.5 ounces and both sport blades of at least 3 inches in length.